dbdespot/pysewer/paper/paper.md

 ## Visualising and exporting the generated sewer network

 The plotting and exporting module generates visual and geodata outputs.
 It renders the optimised network design onto a visual map, offering users an intuitive insight into the proposed infrastructure.
-Sewer network attributes such as the estimated peak flow, the selected pipe diameter (exemplified in \autoref{fig:fig4}) and the trench profile are provided in the final geodataframe.
-They can be exported as a geopackage(`.gpkg`) or shapefile (`.shp`)file, facilitating further analysis and detailed reporting in other geospatial platforms.
+Sewer network attributes such as the estimated peak flow, the selected pipe diameter (exemplified in \autoref{fig:fig4}) and the trench profile are provided in the final `GeoDataFrame`.
+They can be exported as a geopackage(`.gpkg`) or shapefile (`.shp`) file, facilitating further analysis and detailed reporting in other geospatial platforms.

 ![Pysewer visualisation.
 Attributes of the sewer network layout.
 Peak flow estimation (A), Pipe diameters selected (B)\label{fig:fig4}](./media/figures/figure4_peakflow_diameter.png)